oicr-softeng/oicr-webdev-webdev.oicr.on.ca/pages/about-us.md

 meet_the_team:
   title: "Meet the Team"
-  description: "The team is lead under the direction of Vincent Ferretti, Director, Genome Informatics.
+  description: "The team is lead under the direction of Christina Yung, Director, Genome Informatics.
 The OICR WebDev team includes FTEs, contractors and students who continue to innovate, stay creative and develop with a platform of technologies that scale to enable high performance."

 team:
   - name: "Joseph Yamada"